-The incentives of top bank and financial firm executives must be considered as well.
-Top executives are responsible for the remuneration schemes for managers on different levels in the organization and for risk-management systems.
-In an effective corporate governance system, executive compensation schemes should align the interests of executives with the interests of shareholders.
-There are many reasons to suspect that corporate governance systems in the United States, as well as in many other countries, are not generally efficient in this respect.
-Top executives are powerful in designing remuneration schemes that favor their own interests in such a way that large losses do not have much impact on their remuneration.
-In general, "huge bonuses are deposited and consumed long before the bad deals that generated them can slam investors."
-Generous exit packages for corporate executives that have been responsible for large losses can be motivated by incentives of diversified shareholders to discourage the risk-aversion of executives.
+The incentives of top executives of banks and other financial firms must be considered as well.
+The top executives are responsible for the remuneration schemes for managers on different levels in the organization and for the risk-management systems.
+In an effective corporate governance system executive compensation schemes should align the interests of executives with the interests of shareholders.
+There are many reasons to suspect that corporate governance systems in the US, as well as in many other countries, are not generally efficient in this respect.
+Top executives are powerful in designing remuneration schemes that favor their own interests in such a way that large losses do not have much impact on their remuneration.26 In general, "huge bonuses are deposited and consumed long before the bad deals that generated them can slam investors."27 Generous exit packages for corporate executives that have been responsible for large losses can be motivated by incentives of diversified shareholders to discourage riskaversion of executives.
 This argument can be questioned in the financial industry, in particular, where risk management is the primary business activity.
-Remuneration of executives based on short-term earnings and equity prices in combination with generous insurance of executives against failure contribute to explaining the AIG business strategy as well as the high-risk Bear Stearns strategy of rolling over short-term commercial paper to fund investments in mortgage-backed securities.
+Remuneration of executives based on short term earnings and equity prices in combination with generous insurance of executives against failure contribute to explain the AIG business strategy as well the high risk Bear-Stearns strategy of rolling over very short term commercial paper to fund investments in mortgage backed securities.

-19 At AIG, managers of one unit insuring credit risk were remunerated in proportion to earnings from payments from issues of credit default swaps (CDSs).
-In the short term, these CDSs provided a nearly safe income stream at low cost, while the potential for losses seemed distant.
+25 In AIG, managers of one unit insuring credit risk were remunerated in proportion to earnings from payments from issues of credit default swaps (CDS).
+In the short term these CDS provided a nearly safe income stream at low cost, while the potential for losses seemed distant.